BustedTees/teepublic-react/README.md

 }
 ```

-**selectedAlbumId**: Marcello
+**selectedAlbumId**: The ID of the currently selected album, if there is an album selected.
+This should get passed down to the `<StoreFilter />`.

-**selectedPage**: Marcello
+**selectedPage**: The currently selected page number; used for paging.
+This should get passed down to the `<StoreFilter />`.

-**selectedProductTypeName**: Marcello
+**selectedProductTypeName**: The currently selected product type.
+This should get passed down to the `<StoreFilter />` to enable filtering by that product.

 ### `<StoreFilter />`
-You can place this filter in combination with `<DesignCollection />` and when users clicks on any of these filters, you can fire a new request (Marcello) to get filtered design.
-We allow user to filter by product type like tshirts or mug.
+You can place this filter in combination with `<DesignCollection />` and when users clicks on any of these filters, you can fire a new request using the `onAlbumChange` or `onProductTypeChange` callbacks to get filtered design.
+It is likely that these callbacks can be used to make a requests to an API with params to return filtered results (https://api.teepublic.com/v1/docs#/stores/getV1StoresId).
+We allow user to filter by product type like t-shirts or mug.
 We also allow users to filter by album.
 ```
 StoreFilter.propTypes = {
   className: PropTypes.string,